 History and Background

-Before this more recent enlargement, Stoke Prior Parish Council was formed in 1896 following the passing of the Local Government Act 1894 which reformed local government.
+Stoke Parish Council was originally formed in 1896 following the passing of the Local Government Act 1894 which reformed local government.
 This Act took a year to pass and aroused much controversy both in Parliament and outside.
 Gladstone's government had to deal with over 800 amendments; it was the proposal to create parish councils which caused the uproar.
 The Act created institutions having a civil origin, status and affiliations.
 The institutions were the parish meeting and the parish council.
 The Act transferred the civil functions of the older parish authorities to the new institutions.
 As a result, the church was excluded from formal participation in local government and the traditional functions of the parish which had always had a "Christian" complexion, were to be administered by laymen.
 The revenues of parish councils came mainly from rates on agricultural land ('Local Council Administration' by Charles Arnold-Baker).

 Nowadays, Parish Councils raise the money they need to carry out their functions by means of a 'precept', or charge on all households in the Parish, which is collected by the District Council at the same time as the Council Tax.
 The precept money is then paid to parish councils in two equal instalments.